-Why read this? : We look at the relative merits of traditional vs digital marketing.
-Learn why it feels like they run on separate timelines.
-We look at the pros and cons of each approach, and how to help them work together.
-Read this to learn how using both approaches can get you back to a better future.
+Why read this? : We look at the differences of traditional vs digital marketing.
+Learn the pros and cons of each, and how to bring them together onto the same timeline.
+Read this to learn how combining traditional and digital gets you back to a better future.

-We recently updated our set of digital marketing guides.
+We recently updated our digital marketing guides.
 Because the world needs more content about digital marketing, right?

 But digital continues to evolve as an area of marketing.
 That’s why we regularly review and update this content.